 TRIP TO THE ARCHAEOLOGICAL MONUMENTS OF ICHERISHEHER

-Results of long-term research carried out at excavations show that the majority of artefacts found during archaeological excavations in all the medieval cities of Azerbaijan are products of the potter’s craft.
-Study of specific artefacts shows that pottery manufacture was considerably improved in the Middle Ages with a resulting development in the manufacture of ceramic ware, during which time high-quality household and economic vessels appeared.
+Results of long-term research carried out at excavations show that the majority of artifacts found during archaeological excavations in all the medieval cities of Azerbaijan are products of the potter’s craft.
+A study of specific artifacts shows that pottery manufacture was considerably improved in the Middle Ages with a resulting development in the manufacture of ceramic ware, during which time high-quality household and economic vessels appeared.

-The yellow coloured handle part of these jugs and flasks etc. is decorated with the shape of very intricate and varied relief geometrical and foliage designs, and then connected to the vessel.
-A galib (mould) for manufacturing stamped ceramics was discovered in 1967 during archaeological excavations on the east slopes of Baku hill, where the handicraft quarter was settled in the Middle Ages.
-The humeral part of some jugs, cone-shaped vessels and two-ear flasks was decorated with stamped designs without a mould but by small punches by a strong pressing from above with a stamp.
+The yellow-colored handle part of these jugs and flasks etc. is decorated with the shape of very intricate and varied relief geometrical and foliage designs, and then connected to the vessel.
+A galib (mold) for manufacturing stamped ceramics was discovered in 1967 during archaeological excavations on the east slopes of Baku hill, where the handicraft quarter was settled in the Middle Ages.
+The humeral part of some jugs, cone-shaped vessels, and two-ear flasks was decorated with stamped designs without a mold but by small punches by a strong pressing from above with a stamp.

 Painted ceramics appeared in Azerbaijan from an extreme antiquity.
 In O.G.Abibullaeva’s opinion, they were delivered here in V BC from the countries of the Near East and during the many thousands of years up to XIV-XV AD they were used by the population.
 Vessels made of painted, especially red-painted ceramics are widely enough found in both the bottom and top social strata of medieval Baku.
 These are basically elegant dining room jugs, large-necked and thin-walled with the monochrome red-painted surface, frequently enhanced with engraving or decorated with red painting, sometimes in combination with black shapes of multi-row scallops and net.
 Alongside elegant dining room vessels, household jugs with simple geometrical ornament were also found.

-Of the red-painted chubug galyany (hookahs or tobacco-pipes with mouthpiece) discovered from the top cultural layer, some have stamps with a name of the master on it.
+Of the red-painted chubug galyany (hookahs or tobacco-pipes with mouthpieces) discovered from the top cultural layer, some have stamps with the name of the master on them.
 Among red-painted ware, it is important to note the clay whistle, shaped like a dove with a painted back.
 When it is played it makes the pleasant sounds of a reed pipe.

 Also in Azerbaijan folklore, an angel appears in the image of a dove.
 Among the finds of 1964 on the northern part of Maiden’s Tower, there is an original polychrome glazed bowl with five crouching pigeon figures inside, which has been done by means of a graphic painting and engraved with great skills.
 They are shown as going one by one in a clockwise direction.